M64GitHub/libtsprites/README.md

 With a bit of trickery, also completely smooth (almost pixelwise) movements of a pair of blocks can be achieved: in 1/8 fraction steps of a characters dimension.
 This only works for "logical blocks" in dimensions of a character (2 blocks in height) '█'.
 Those "double blocks" are called `soft-blocks`.
-`soft-blocks` can be smoothly moved only: in either the X- or the Y-coordinate, not both at the same time.
+They can be smoothly moved only: in either the X- or the Y-coordinate, not both at the same time.

 With mulitple `soft-blocks` and a bit of trickery, lines of arbitrary length are possible: '██▌'.
 Such lines share the movement properties of